 Note: No tie to a founding mother, but across the street from the Powel House is a marker commemorating the site of the print shop where Thomas Paine’s “Common Sense” was first published.

 St. Peter’s: The interior of the this church has had very little renovation, so it looks like it did back in the colonial era when wealthy families such as the Powels (and their guests George and Martha Washington) worshiped here.
 You can sit in the box used by the Powels and visit the grave of Eliza Pinckney, who is buried in the graveyard.
-This spunky lady is mentioned a lot in Roberts’s book.
-At the time of her death, she was in Philadelphia to get treatment for breast cancer.
+Although Eliza’s story mostly takes place in South Carolina (where this spunky lady took over the running of her family’s plantation at age 15 and was responsible for introducing indigo to the colonies), it ends here in Philadelphia – where she came to get treatment for breast cancer.
 George Washington was a pall bearer at her funeral (The Colonial (Georgian) Churches of Philadelphia).

 Shippen House: This c.
 1750’s house was the home of Peggy Shippen’s uncle, Dr. William Shippen, who was in charge of medical services for the Continental Army and served in the Continental Congress from 1778-9.
 The house is privately owned, so can only be viewed from the outside.
 Peggy’s family home is no longer standing, but was located on the same block.